vcharco/gocli/Readme.md

   }

   for {
     // Gets the user input
     response := cli.Get()

-    // We may pass a string (like the clipboard or a variable)
+    // Also we may pass a text what will be appended after the prompt
     // response := cli.Get("text sent to the CLI")

     // Here you handle the user input